-Davis and Shirtliff, herein also referred to as D&S, a well establised Kenya based company, sells innovative solutions for water and energy systems throughout Eastern and Central Africa.
+Davis and Shirtliff (D&S), a well establised Kenya based company, sells innovative solutions for water and energy systems throughout Eastern and Central Africa.
 Each solution is tailored to the individual needs of the customers, so each sales order comes along with a project-based manufacturing process.

 In the planning process there are several steps involved: from receiving an order, confirming availability of raw materials, communicating between production engineers to sales engineers on expected completition dates, job scheduling, assembly, to completion and invoicing.